MicrosoftDocs/PowerShell-Docs/gallery/how-to/working-with-items/manual-download.md

 ![Manual Download](../../Images/Manual_Item_Download.PNG)

-To download manually, click on the text titled: "Download the raw nupkg file".
-Depending on the browser you are using, you may be able to choose the target folder where the nupkg file is placed.
-A copy of the package will be placed in the download folder for your browser, with the name [name].[version].nupkg.
+To download manually, click on **Download the raw nupkg file**.
+A copy of the package copied to the download folder for your browser with the name `<name>.<version>.nupkg`.

-A NuGet package is in a zip format with extra content added to store data about the contents of the package (for example the author, version, type, licenseURI, projectURI, etc.).
-Some browsers, notably Internet Explorer, will automatically rename the nupkg file to .zip during the download, as this is a supported part of the NuGet specification.

-Users who wish to expand the package can rename the .nupkg file to .zip (if needed), then extract the contents to a local folder.
+A NuGet package is a ZIP archive with extra files containing information about the contents of the package.
+Some browsers, like Internet Explorer, automatically replace the `.nupkg` file extension with `.zip`.
+To expand the package, rename the `.nupkg` file to `.zip`, if needed, then extract the contents to a local folder.

-A NuGet zip includes the following NuGet-specific elements that are not part of the original package:
+A NuGet package file includes the following NuGet-specific elements that aren't part of the original packaged code:

-* A folder named "_rels".
-This contains a .rels file, which lists the dependencies.
+- A folder named `_rels` - contains a `.rels` file that lists the dependencies
-* A folder named "package".
-This folder contains the NuGet-specific data.
+- A folder named `package` - contains the NuGet-specific data
-* A file named "[content_types].xml".
-This describes how extensions such as PowerShellGet work with NuGet.
+- A file named `[Content_Types].xml` - describes how extensions like PowerShellGet work with NuGet
-* A file named "[name].nuspec".
-This contains the bulk of the metadata.
+- A file named `<name>.nuspec` - contains the bulk of the metadata

 ## Installing PowerShell Modules from a NuGet package

 > [!NOTE]
-> These instructions **will not** give the same result as running Install-Module, as some steps for Install-Module will be skipped.
+> These instructions **DO NOT** give the same result as running `Install-Module`.
+These
-> The instructions provide basic and minimum requirements.
-This is not intended to be a replacement for Install-Module.
+> instructions fulfill the minimum requirements.
+They are not intended to be a replacement for
+> `Install-Module`.
+Some steps performed by `Install-Module` are not included.

-The easiest approach is to remove the elements that are part of the NuGet package structure, leaving a folder that contains the PowerShell code from the package author.
+The easiest approach is to remove the NuGet-specific elements from the folder.
+This leaves the PowerShell code created by the package author.
 The steps are:

-* Extract the contents of the NuGet package.
+1. Extract the contents of the NuGet package to a local folder.
+2. Delete the NuGet-specific elements from the folder.
-* Rename the extracted folder.
-The default folder name for the will generally be [name].[version], and the version section will include "-prerelease" if the module is tagged as a prerelease.
-Rename the folder to be just the module name.
-For example, "azurerm.storage.5.0.4-preview" should become "azurerm.storage".
+3. Rename the folder.
+The default folder name is usually `<name>.<version>`.
+The version can include "-prerelease" if the module is tagged as a prerelease version.
+Rename the folder to just the module name.
+For example, "azurerm.storage.5.0.4-preview" becomes "azurerm.storage".
-* Copy the folder to your PSModulePath.
+4. Copy the folder to your PSModulePath.

+> [!IMPORTANT]
-Unlike using the PowerShellGet cmdlets, manual download will not include any dependencies required for the module to work.
+> The manual download does not include any dependencies required by the module.
+If the package has
-If there are other packages that this package depends on, they must be installed on the system for this module to be used.
+> dependencies, they must be installed on the system for this module to work correctly.
+The
-The PowerShell Gallery will show all dependencies required by the downloaded package.
+> PowerShell Gallery shows all dependencies required by the package.

 ## Installing PowerShell Scripts from a NuGet package

 > [!NOTE]
-> These instructions **will not** give the same result as running Install-Script.
+> These instructions **DO NOT** give the same result as running `Install-Script`.
+These
-> The instructions provide basic and minimum requirements.
-This is not intended to be a replacement for Install-Script.
+> instructions fulfill the minimum requirements.
+They are not intended to be a replacement for
+> `Install-Script`.

 The easiest approach is to extract the NuGet package, then use the script directly.
 The steps are:

-* Extract the contents of the NuGet package.
+1. Extract the contents of the NuGet package.
-* The .PS1 file will be in the folder, and may be used directly.
+2. The `.PS1` file in the folder can be used directly from this location.
-* You may delete the other elements of the folder, including the folders named .rel and .package, and files named [content_types].xml and [scriptname].nuspec.
+3. You may delete the NuGet-specific elements in the folder.

+> [!IMPORTANT]
-Unlike using the PowerShellGet cmdlets, manual download will not include any dependencies required for the script to work.
+> The manual download does not include any dependencies required by the module.
+If the package has
-If there are other packages that this script depends on, they must be installed on the system for this script to be used.
+> dependencies, they must be installed on the system for this module to work correctly.
+The
-The PowerShell Gallery will show all dependencies required by the downloaded package.
+> PowerShell Gallery shows all dependencies required by the package.